Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

    - `title.basics.tsv.gz`
    - `title.ratings.tsv.gz`
    - `title.akas.tsv.gz`
-3. Place download files within `notebooks/data/` and `notebooks/data/imdb/` respectively
+3. Place all downloaded files in the `/data/` and `/data/imdb/` directories as shown above
 4. Run `Cleaning.ipynb`, then `EDA.ipynb`.

 If the IMDb files are not found, the enrichment step will be skipped automatically and the dataset will still load with the base Kaggle metadata.